phayes/fdh-rs/README.md

 This crate makes extensive use of the [`digest`](/digest) crate's cryptograhic hash traits, so most useful methods are implemented as part of `digest` traits.
 These traits are re-exported for convenience.
 See [https://github.com/RustCrypto/hashes](https://github.com/RustCrypto/hashes) for a list of compatible hashes.

 It should be noted that FDH is not constant-time in relation to the message.
+While the variable-time natue of a FDH cannot be used to recover the message (except in pathological cases), it can be used to eliminate certain values from the set of all possible values for the message.
 The experimental [Moving Window Full Domain Hash](https://github.com/phayes/fdh-rs/tree/master/src/movingwindow) is designed to be a constant-time FDH algorithm.

 ## Example